spinnaker/governance/governance.md

 * Ruslan Meshenberg (Netflix)
 * Steven Kim (Google)

 The SC should remain with an odd number of members so as to avoid deadlock.
-The SC will nominate a chair person for a 1 year term.
+The SC will nominate a chairperson for a 1 year term.
 Their duty is to run/call meetings, take meeting notes, and call votes.

 ## Special Interest Groups